Best Retirement Planning Tips For A Bear Market

 If you’re about to retire, you should continue working a couple of years longer.
 Many people want to transition into retirement by working part-time.
 Not everyone can extend their work years as many work in some private and public sector jobs with mandatory retirement age rules still in force starting in their mid-50s.

-Make sure you understand how Social Security system works and the retirement benefits coming in 2023, with higher contribution limits for your retirement plans.
+Make sure you understand how Social Security system works and the retirement changes that came in 2023, with higher contribution limits for your retirement plans.

 Consult With Your Financial Advisor